-When the days get shorter there’s one foolproof way to keep the fun going after dark: flashlight games.
-Turn the longest night of the year (or any night) into a memorable evening with these twists on old classics and a few new inventions, too.
+With warmer days on the horizon, there’s one foolproof way to keep the fun going after dark: flashlight games.
+Turn any old night at home into a memorable evening with these twists on old classics.
+Psst!
+We threw in a few new inventions, too.
 Read on to light up your night.

 In-the-Dark Treasure Hunt

-Playing tag is a pure gigglefest.
-Add flashlights and those chuckles will be upgraded to shrieks of laughter.
-Hiding in the dark and being spotted by beams of light can be fairly thrilling — just be sure to clear the way for kiddos running around in the dark.
-You’ll need either an outdoor space that isn’t well lit or an empty-ish basement or gym.
+Hiding in the dark and being spotted by beams of light can be fairly thrilling—just be sure to clear the way for kiddos running around in the dark.
+You'll need either an outdoor space that isn't well lit or an empty-ish basement or gym.
 Get all the rules for variations over at wikihow.

 Create your very own universe at home with DIY constellations.
 The crafty masters at Handmade Charlotte dabble in the dark and offer an easy tutorial with materials you’ve probably got in the crafts box already, including black paper, scissors and a pencil.